OfficeDev/office-add-in-saas-monetization-sample/Deployment/SPFx/DeploymentGuide.md

     ![image-ConfigureWebpart3](Images/9.png)

-13. Replace WebAPI URL using URAL was copied above, then past it SaaS Web API Text Field.
+13. Replace the WebAPI URL copied above, then paste it into the SaaS Web API Text Field.
+The following example shows how to replace it.

     [**https://YOURContosoMonetizationCodeSampleWebAPIURL**/api/Subscriptions/CheckOrActivateLicense/contoso_o365_addin](https://YOURContosoMonetizationCodeSampleWebAPIURL/api/Subscriptions/CheckOrActivateLicense/contoso_o365_addin)

     ![image-ConfigureWebpart4](Images/10.png)

-14. Save configure and stop editing.
+14. Save the configuration and stop editing the page.

-15. Return to SharePoint page and check SPFX.
+15. Observe the license status in the web part.

     ![image-ConfigureWebpart5](Images/11.png)